top of page

 Gumball

-The Gumball is an on-screen manipulator that lets you move, rotate, and scale objects interactively.
+The Gumball is an on-screen manipulator that lets me move, rotate, and scale objects interactively.

-• Enable it from the status bar or type Gumball.
+• I can enable it from the status bar or type Gumball.

 • Click and drag arrows to move along an axis.